LearnThroughStories/learnthroughstories.github.io/docs/developer-notes.md

 ## gallery.html

 The gallery is a simple application of the nanogallery package (http://nanogallery2.nanostudio.org).
-To avoid typing/copying a whole lot of html boiler plate, I have used `scripts/items.py` to convert `assets/img/gallery/descriptions.txt` the html format required.
+To avoid typing or copying a whole lot of html boiler plate, I have used the script `scripts/items.py` to convert `assets/img/gallery/descriptions.txt` to the html format required by nanogallery.
+In other words, most of `gallery.html` is auto-generated from `descriptions.text`.
 That way gallery images and descriptions are kept simple and in sync.

-Also, to experiment with different mosaic layout designs, the script `table2mosaic.py` helps one to convert the mosaic drawn on https://www.tablesgenerator.com/text_tables to the relevant mosaic format expected by nanogallery.
+Further, to experiment with different mosaic layout designs, I wrote `scripts/table2mosaic.py` to convert a visual representation of the mosaic to the format required by nanogallery.
+The visual representation is provided by https://www.tablesgenerator.com/text_tables.

 ## aboutus.html